Senate Engrossed |

 B. All prescription orders issued by a physician assistant shall contain the name, address and telephone number of the physician assistant.
 A physician assistant shall issue prescription orders for controlled substances under the physician assistant's own United States drug enforcement administration registration number.

 C. Unless certified for ninety‑day prescription privileges pursuant to section 32‑2504, subsection A, a physician assistant shall not prescribe a schedule II or schedule III controlled substance for a period exceeding seventy‑two hours.
 If certified for prescription privileges pursuant to section 32‑2504, subsection A, initial prescriptions for schedule II controlled substances that are opioids are subject to the limits prescribed in sections 32‑3248 and 32‑3248.01 if the physician assistant has been delegated to prescribe schedule II controlled substances by the supervising physician pursuant to this section.
-For each schedule IV or schedule V controlled substance, the physician assistant may not prescribe the controlled substance more than five times in a six-month period for each patient.
+For each schedule IV or schedule V controlled substance, a the physician assistant may not prescribe the controlled substance more than five times in a six-month period for each patient.

 D. A prescription for a schedule II or III controlled substance that is an opioid or benzodiazepine is not refillable without the written consent of the supervising physician.